Our parishioners have shown their great patience and perseverance as the effects of this pandemic continue to swirl in

 Services in Person

-We are continuing to have services in person.
+We are continuing to have services in person - including Vespers on Friday Afternoon, Vigil on Saturday evening, and the Divine Liturgy twice on Sunday morning.
 Those who have filled in an attendance form are eligible to attend.
 Fr Andrew sends invitation e-mails each week.

 To find the Attendance Form, please see: HolyAnnunciation.net/Attendance

 One option for those unable to attend: we livestream our Saturday Vigil, our Sunday Liturgy, and our services for Great Feastdays.